 Lingering in the golden gleam —

 The first letter of each line spells out the name “ALICE PLEASANCE LIDDELL,” the subject of the poem.
 Alice also serves as the inspiration of Carroll’s Alice in Wonderland, a work whose themes and ideas can be seen, albeit inchoate, in this poem.

 On top of the acrostic form, Carroll also rhymes each tercet, making this poem both metrically challenging and a pleasure to read.
-Of course, acrostic poems can do more than just embed names in their lines—they can embed messages of any sort!—but the acrostic name poem is a common theme.
+Of course, acrostic poems can do more than just embed names in their lines—they can embed messages of any sort!—but the acrostic name poem is a common literary trope.

 2. The Double Acrostic Poem

 Following suit, the double acrostic poem embeds a message both at the beginning and at the end of each line.
 The first letter of each line spells out a word, and so does the last letter of each line.

 Double acrostic poem examples are hard to find, and good examples are even harder.
 Perhaps the most famous example is the poem “Stroud” by Paul Hansford, in dedication to the town of the same name in England.